twmeehan/matter-tests/README.md

 The directory to save the output data is specified by the user in `mpm.cpp`.
 Particle data is saved as **binary PLY-files** (using [tinyply](https://github.com/ddiakopoulos/tinyply)) with the format (`particles_fX.ply`) where X represents the frame number (from 0 to `end_frame` as specified by the user).

 We recommend [SideFX's Houdini](https://www.sidefx.com) for visualization the particle data.
-In the file `visualize.hipnc`, we show how to make a simple visualization of the data.
+In the file `visualize.hipnc` in the `postprocess` directory, we show how to make a simple visualization of the data.
 Some simple postprocesing can also be done directly in Houdini.
 PLY files can also be easily imported in Python for postprocessing.
-This is shown in the file `load_ply.py`.
+This is shown in the file `load_ply.py` which can be found in the `postprocess` directory.

 Optionally, the grid data can also be saved if `save_grid = true`.
 Then, the grid data is saved as `grid_fX.ply`.
 By default, the grid data is not saved.

 #### List of most important parameters and options
-This is an non-exhaustive list of parameters and options (of the Simulation class) to be used in the input file `mpm.cpp`.
-See `simulation.hpp` for the complete list, and make use of the current `mpm.cpp` example file.
-The default value is given in brackets [...]
+This is a non-exhaustive list of parameters and options (of the `Simulation` class) to be specified in the input file `mpm.cpp`.
+See `simulation.hpp` for the complete list, and take advantage of the current `mpm.cpp` example file.
+Other example files are found in the `examples` directory.

 | Parameter  | Default value  | Description  |
 | ----       |    ----        |          ---    |